mdrobot7/pico-vga/docs/features.md

 - [ ] Be able to play audio with a SPI command

 ## Misc
-- [ ] USB host mode for keyboard support (either using on-chip USB host or external USB->Serial FTDI)
+- [x] USB host mode for keyboard support (either using on-chip USB host or external USB->Serial FTDI)
+  - Not part of the library, the user can use TinyUSB by themselves.
-- [ ] Organized SDK file structure, with one master include header file
+- [x] Organized SDK file structure, with one master include header file
-- [ ] Persistent saves on-chip (is this possible?)
+- [x] Persistent saves on-chip (is this possible?)
+  - Just save to the SD card.
+It's easier in software and easier for the user.
 - [ ] Simple menu-making functions
 - [ ] Good documentation

 ## PCB (Rev 2)
-- [ ] Add pads to pico pin holes so it can be either mounted with header pins, female header sockets, or surface mounted with the castellated pads
+- [x] Add pads to pico pin holes so it can be either mounted with header pins, female header sockets, or surface mounted with the castellated pads
-  - [ ] Add alternate pads for the resistor DAC on the back (used when the pico is surface mounted)
+  - [x] Add alternate pads for the resistor DAC on the back (used when the pico is surface mounted)
-- [ ] External SPI EEPROM chip for save states and persistent memory (option to socket OR solder, so save states can be moved between boards)
+- [x] External SPI EEPROM chip for save states and persistent memory (option to socket OR solder, so save states can be moved between boards)
+  - This is dumb, just save to the SD card.
+Not doing it.
-- [ ] Replace controller connectors with I2C leads (see Controller Rev 2 below for more details)
+- [x] Replace controller connectors with I2C leads (see Controller Rev 2 below for more details)
-  - [ ] Add controller programming headers on PCB, but leave headers unsoldered by default
+  - [x] Add controller programming headers on PCB, but leave headers unsoldered by default
+    - Not doing it, at least right now.
+This is going to be a nightmare for software development, just grab an arduino and program it that way.
 - [ ] Audio chip upgrade -- digital audio?
+  - PWM audio sounds surprisingly good, so I'm keeping it for now.
+It's also way cheaper -- the audio DAC I would use is more expensive, needs a lot of other components (filtering caps), and is more expensive in CPU time.

 ## PCB - Pico-VGA Mini
 - [ ] Simplified board, containing everything but the controller ports.
 Made to be used in "peripheral mode" via the 4-pin SPI header and another microcontroller rather than the controllers